energye/energy/README.md

 - Automatic installation development environment

-> Automatically install the complete development environment using the energy command-line tool [Download address](https://energy.yanghy.cn/course/100/1694511322285207)
+> Using the energy command-line tool [Download address](https://energy.yanghy.cn/course/100/1694511322285207)
 >
-> This installation process selectively downloads the following frameworks and tools from the network
+> During the installation process, you can optionally install the following frameworks and tools, or you can download the resources yourself.

 | Name        | Platform       | illustrate                                   |
 |-------------|----------------|----------------------------------------------|